-Net Position - Civilian Employees' Retirement System assets exceeded liabilities at April 30, 2017 by \$132.5 million.
-This increase of \$10.4 million or 8.5% from the prior year is due to growth in total assets as a result of positive market performance, but also includes the reduction in total liabilities.
+Net Position - Civilian Employees' Retirement System assets exceeded liabilities at April 30, 2018 by \$142.6 million.
+This increase of \$10.0 million or 7.6% from the prior year is primarily due to growth in total assets as a result of positive market performance.